Arthur Baynham (1881-1913)

 Ann married Edward Anslow in 1918, but had no more children.
 She died in 1966, aged 87.

-Arthur was born at 102 Oldbury Road, Smethwick on 27th May 1881, just after the census was taken.
-His parents Arthur William and Elizabeth were living along with her mother Eliza and siblings Thomas (14) and Louisa (12).
-He was baptised in Smethwick on 2nd June 1881.
+The census showed that his parents Arthur William and Elizabeth were living there with her mother Eliza and her younger siblings Thomas (14) and Louisa (12).
 At this time his father was working as a labourer at a railway station.

 Arthur and Ann’s first child Arthur Edward William was born on 18th December 1903.

-Some time before 1905, Arthur and Ann had moved a few doors away from Arthur’s parents home to 14 Oxford Street, Pleck and Arthur was working as a brewer’s drayman at The Highgate Brewery in Walsall which had started in 1899 as a small brewing concern; it became best known for its classic Midlands dark beers, including the mild ale which was a favourite of local workers.
+Arthur was working as a brewer’s drayman at The Highgate Brewery in Walsall, which had started in 1899 as a small brewing concern; it became best known for its classic Midlands dark beers, including the mild ale which was a favourite of local workers.

 Arthur is reported in a local newspaper as giving evidence to the inquest into the death of a fellow Highgate drayman (George Collins, aged 34) who was killed by a runaway dray.
-The inquest was held on Thursday 14th September 1905 at the Engine Inn, Wolverhampton Street, Walsall and The Walsall Observer and South Staffs Chronicle reported on Saturday 16th September 1905 that:

 Arthur Baynham, 14 Oxford Street, Pleck, said that be was also employed by the company as a drayman.
 On the day in question he was following the deceased, when suddenly the horse dashed away, and when he last saw Collins alive he had hold of the reins.
 He did not know at the time what had startled the horse, but he now thought that it took fright when the breeching (produced) broke.
 There was a heavy load on at the time. — In answer to a juryman witness said that the harness was examined every week, but not, he thought, by a practical harness maker. —The breeching was examined by several of the jurymen, who expressed the opinion that the leather was rotten and quite unfit for use, one of them remarking that “it was not good enough for a rag shop”.
 It also appeared that the harness had been imperfectly repaired.
 Several of the jury expressed the opinion that but for the condition of the harness the accident would not have happened. —Answering Mr. Wylie, witness said that deceased should have gone by way of Orlando Street, but had followed his route that they might be together. —Dr. Riordan said that he saw deceased within a few minutes of the accident, and he died almost immediately afterwards.
 The head was crushed. — The foreman said he thought they ought to add a rider to the effect that the accident was due to the defective harness.
 He had had some experience as a brewer’s drayman, and it was the rottenest harness he had ever seen. — Sergeant Haycock (coroner’s officer) said that be had seen Mr. Fletcher, and he had expressed his willingness to make all enquiries he could, but be thought that the man Baynham would know more about the matter than anyone else. —The jury returned a verdict of “Accidental death,” and added a rider stating that the cause of the accident was the faulty harness. —Mr. Wylie, on behalf of the company, expressed his sincere sympathy with deceased’s relatives.
 The man was on notice at the time, but that was merely because he was not strong enough for the work, and Mr. Fletcher was endeavouring to procure him another situation.
 He had been discharged from the Army with a good character, and was fully trusted by his employers.